 Accommodating up to 12 adults at a time, the state-of-the-art hyperbaric chamber at Phelps is the largest model in the northeastern United States.
 The chamber was championed and funded by Melvin and his wife, Ellen, following the Sept.
 11, 2001 attacks to help numerous burn victims and first responders recover, saving many lives.

 “This year’s Golf Classic was not only the most successful to date, it was also our first in-person event since the pandemic began,” said Phelps Executive Director Eileen Egan, RN, Esq.
 “What made the day even more meaningful was that we were able to celebrate the life of a great philanthropist and tireless supporter, Bill Melvin.
-As someone with a strong passion for golf, he was the founder and driving force behind this event.
+As someone with a strong passion for golf which if you are also a part of visit pclubgolf.com to learn more.
+He was the founder and driving force behind this event.
 We honored Bill’s legacy in a place he knew and loved well — the phenomenal Sleepy Hollow Country Club, where he was a member for over 50 years.”

 The 17th Phelps Golf Classic Committee was chaired by John Robbins, MD with members Jim Casey, Tracy Feiertag, Jim Goldsmith, Paul Mazzilli, Melissa Melvin and Owen J. O’Neill, MD, MPH.